 The thyroid gland is located at the front of the neck just below the Adam's apple (larynx).
 It is butterfly-shaped and consists of two lobes located either side of the windpipe (trachea).
 A normal thyroid gland is not usually outwardly visible or able to be felt if finger pressure is applied to the neck.

-There is a third actor involved in this communication.
 The pituitary gland responds either directly to the thyroid hormones in the blood, but it also responds to signals from the hypothalamus, which sits above the pituitary gland as part of your brain.
 The hypothalamus releases its own hormone thyrotropin-releasing hormone (TRH).
 TRH in turn stimulates the release of TSH in the pituitary, which then signals to the thyroid gland.

 This whole network is also referred to as the hypothalamic-pituitary-thyroid axis (HPT) and it adapts to metabolic changes and your body’s needs.